PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 An importing thing to know when using chained promises like we do here is that if one of the promises in the chain is rejected, the next promises in the chain will never be resolved, and the error will be passed to the callback functions passed to `.catch()` no matter which promise that was rejected.
-So in <FigureNumber previous /> above, even if it looks like we only call `.catch()` on the last promise in the chain, the callback function we pass to it will be called if any promise in the chain will be rejected.
+So in <FigureNumber previous /> above, even if it looks like we only call `.catch()` on the last promise in the chain, the callback function we pass to it will be called when any promise in the chain is rejected.

 This way of writing asynchronous code (with promises) is really similar to synchronous code, as shown in <FigureNumber /> below.